Floydlang/floyd/docs/floyd_systems.md

 # FLOYD SYSTEMS MANUAL

-Floyd Script: this is the basic way to create logic.
+Floyd Speak: this is the basic way to create logic.
 The code is isolated from the noise and troubles of the real world: everything is immutable and pure.
 Time does not advance.
 There is no concurrency or communication with other systems, no runtime errors.

 Floyd Systems: this is how you make software that lives in the real world, where all those things happens all the time.
 Floyd allows you create huge, robust software systems that you can reason about, spanning computers and processes, handling communication and time advancing and faults.
-Floyd Systems are built ontop of Floyd Script logic.
+Floyd Systems are built ontop of Floyd Speak logic.

 Floyd uses the C4 model to organize all of this.
 C4 model https://c4model.com/